PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Discovery of Provider Metadata and Registration

-Providers are registered automatically to the PowerShell engine when the user installs a provider module.
+Plugins are registered automatically to the PowerShell engine when the user installs a provider module.
 Removal of registration occurs when the module is removed.

 Starting with PowerShell 7.1 Preview 7, and as an experimental feature of PowerShell 7.1-RC.1, the